Deploy an automation runbook to automatically rebuild indexes

 -

-You will be prompted for credentials to sign in to your database.
-Use this credential:
+You will be prompted for credentials to sign in to your database using the database admin account and select OK.

 -